 In the app launcher , click SharePoint, locate and go to the site, and then open the list.
 If you can’t find the list, click Settings , click Site Contents, and then open the list.

-On the Command bar, bar, click View options , and then click Manage views.
+On the List's command bar, click View options , and select the view you want to edit.

 If View options is not visible, make sure you are not editing a list or have not selected one or more items.
 Also, you may not have permission.
 In that case, contact the Office 365 admin or the site or list owners.